adam-godel/adam-godel.github.io/content/classes.md

 hideTitle: true
 ---

+## Spring 2026

+### CS332: Elements of the Theory of Computation
+The basic concepts of the theory of computation are studied.
+Topics include models of computation, polynomial time, Church's thesis; universal algorithms, undecidability and intractability; time and space complexity, nondeterminism, probabilistic computation and reductions of computational problems.

+### MA294: Applied Abstract Algebra
+Abstract algebra and its applications to combinatorics.
+A first exposure to groups, rings, and fields via significant combinatorial applications.

+### LF456: The Postcolonial Novel
+An examination of postcolonial novels by contemporary writers.
+Discussion of linguistic and literary issues related to the process of decolonization, the usage of the French language today, and the renewal of aesthetics.

+### CC222: "Unmaking" the Modern World: the Psychology, Politics, and Economics of the Self
+Confronting the legacy of Enlightenment philosophy in the modern era, students encounter the postmodern psychological, political, and economic theories that expose the paradoxes behind freedom and individual rights ideologies framing slavery, colonialism, ethno-nationalism, capitalist exploitation, sexism, and institutional racism.

 ## Fall 2025

-### PY/CS536: Quantum Computing
+### PY536: Quantum Computing
 Quantum physics as a powerful computational paradigm.
 Quantum bits (qubits), qubit operations and quantum gates, computation, and algorithms.
 Computational complexity classes, and efficiency of classical vs. quantum computers.
 Quantum Fourier transform and Shor's factorization algorithm.
-Physical implementation of quantum computation.
+Physical implementation of quantum computation. ***(Received an A)***

 ### CS351: Distributed Systems
 Discusses fundamental concepts of distributed computing (logical clocks, causal order, snapshots, consensus, atomic commit), communication and synchronization primitives, concurrency control, task and data parallelism, data consistency, replication, and fault tolerance.
-Covers both theoretical skills as well as working/practical knowledge with programming assignments.
+Covers both theoretical skills as well as working/practical knowledge with programming assignments. ***(Received an A)***

 ### LF442: Geographies of the Imagination: Writing (beyond) the Island
 Approaches to real and imagined spaces in their literary representations.
 Emphasis on relation between cultural and political heritage and aesthetic forms.
 Discussion of themes such as exile, displacement, mobility, and empire in critical discourse.
-French, Francophone, and related traditions.
+French, Francophone, and related traditions. ***(Received an A)***

 ### CC221: Making the Modern World: Progress, Politics, and Economics
 Applying careful readings of Western social, political, and economic thinkers between 1600-1900, the course asks: How did "society" emerge as a distinctive object of political engineering, normative discourse, and social scientific inquiry?
 And what economic transformations helped shape theories of justice and social contract?